Week 7 - Mid-Track Project

 A complete data pipeline that:

-1. Ingests data from an external API or public dataset
+1. Ingests data from a live external API

-3. Stores results in Azure Postgres, Azure Blob Storage, or both
+4. Stores results in Azure Postgres (rows) and Azure Blob Storage (raw JSON)

-4. Runs as a Container App Job on Azure (not on your laptop)
+5. Runs as a Container App Job on Azure on a daily schedule

-This is the same architecture you built in Week 6, but with a data source and use case you choose yourself.
+This is the same architecture you built in Week 6, extended with a pandas transform step, a data source you choose yourself, and a daily CRON schedule so the pipeline runs automatically without you triggering it.

 <aside> 💡 In the wild: Open-source tools like dlt (data load tool) follow the same fetch-validate-store pattern you are building this week.
 Your project is a simplified version of what production data teams run every day.